yaya2devops/cloudblog/clbs1e9dm000208l8cxnf6khm.md

 Overall, the architecture of Kubernetes is designed to be flexible and scalable, with a decentralized control plane that can manage a large number of worker nodes running a wide variety of applications and services.

----

-Kubernetes architecture consists of a master node which is responsible for managing the cluster, and worker nodes which run the actual containers.
-The master node contains all of the necessary components to control the cluster, including the Kubernetes API server, scheduler, controller manager, etcd database, and web UI.
-The worker nodes are where your application containers actually run.

-Kubernetes works by grouping containers into logical units called pods.
-Pods can be deployed onto nodes, which are physical or virtual machines running a Kubernetes agent.

-Nodes are managed by a master node, which runs the Kubernetes control plane components responsible for managing the cluster state.

-Kubernetes is made up of a number of components, including:
-- **The Master Node:** This is the control plane for the Kubernetes cluster and is responsible for managing all of the other nodes in the cluster.
-- **The Worker Nodes:** These are where your application containers actually run.
-A worker node can be either a physical machine or a virtual machine.

-- **Kubectl:** is a command line interface (CLI) for running commands against Kubernetes clusters.
-It allows users to manage and configure Kubernetes resources, such as pods, services, and replication controllers.
-Kubectl also provides several handy features for working with Kubernetes resources, such as autocompletion and syntax highlighting.

-The Kubernetes control plane consists of several components, each of which has a specific role to play in managing the cluster:

-- **The API server** exposes an HTTP API used by all other components to communicate with the Kubernetes cluster.

-- **The scheduler** schedules pods onto nodes based on resource requirements and constraints such as labels (e.g., app=web).

-- **The controller manager** contains various controllers that handle routine tasks such as replicating pods or ensuring services are available (i.e., high availability).

-- **etcd** is a key-value store used to store data about the current state of the Kubernetes cluster; this data includes information about pods, services, and deployments

----

 ## Ways to install Kubernetes